Engineering synthetic gauge fields through the coupling phases in cavity magnonics: Analysis of two physical phases

 Compared with cavity $\pi$ we notice the appearance of higher-order magnon modes, which manifests as anti-crossings located away from the magnon resonance $\omega_m/2\pi$.
-The excitation of these higher-order magnonic modes can be explained by the fact that the sphere used in this experiment are bigger (radius of 0.5mm, similar to the radius of the left and right posts, see \cref{fig:cavity-pi0-eigenmodes}), and thus the cavity modes magnetic fields are less uniform over the spheres.
+The excitation of these higher-order magnonic modes can be explained by the fact that the sphere used in this experiment are bigger (radius of 0.5mm, similar to the radius of the left and right posts, see \cref{fig:cavity-pi0-eigenmodes}), and thus the cavity modes magnetic fields of \cref{fig:cavity-pi0-magnetic} are less uniform over the spheres.
+The presence of a higher-order magnon mode can be verified by placing a single YIG sphere in cavity $\pi 0$, see \cref{fig:cavity-pi0-single} in \cref{app:single-yig-sphere}.
 Finally, as shown in \cref{app:single-yig-sphere}, we also observe the $\sqrt 2$ enhancement of the frequency gap at the anticrossings due to the coherent coupling of the two distant spin ensembles.
+The measured linewidths of the cavity modes are $\kappa_1/2\pi=17 \pm 0.5$ MHz, $\kappa_2/2\pi = 42.5 \pm 0.5$ MHz and $\kappa_3/2\pi = 20 \pm 0.5$ MHz.
+For the YIG spheres, we found the linewidths $\kappa_m/2\pi = 5 \pm 0.5$ MHz.